 It’s good to start off more simply and to look at the components of WFPBD.
 You don’t want to try to do too much, just to end up quitting.
 What I mean is that it took our family time and stages before we eventually were doing an almost completely whole food plant-based diet.

 So, I think it’s better to start in stages, work on a certain part, and allow your body and habits time to adjust.
 Then, you can add something else about the diet into your routine.
 And keep doing this until you finally get to a complete WFPBD.

 Someone once said, “the best diet for you to do, is the one that you will stick with.”
 And I believe those words are so true when it comes to plant-based eating.
 Don’t run too fast out of the gate only to fall and quit.
 Only do what you are able and don’t be too hard on yourself.

 Have patience and don’t try to do too much at first.

 Try to choose some of the following beginning guidelines, and follow the ones you are able to, one step at a time.

 1) Minimize Meat

-If you need more proof about the unhealthiness of meat on our system, listen to billionaire Naveen Jain talk about how a meat heavy keto or paleo diet can lead to the overgrowth of bad bacteria in the gut after about a month or so.
+If you need more proof about the unhealthiness of meat on our bodies, listen to billionaire Naveen Jain talk about how a meat-heavy keto or paleo diet can lead to the overgrowth of bad bacteria in the gut after about a month or so.
 (The point at which some people might start to feel bad)